zhaozhilong1993/ragforge/README.md

 </details>

-## 💡 What is RAGFlow?
+## 💡 What is NewRAGflow?

-[RAGFlow](https://ragflow.io/) is an open-source RAG (Retrieval-Augmented Generation) engine based on deep document understanding.
-It offers a streamlined RAG workflow for businesses of any scale, combining LLM (Large Language Models) to provide truthful question-answering capabilities, backed by well-founded citations from various complex formatted data.
+NewRAGflow is an open-source RAG (Retrieval-Augmented Generation) engine based on RAGFlow with enhanced enterprise features.
+While maintaining the core functionality of RAGFlow, it adds multiple enterprise-level enhancements to provide developers with a more powerful RAG solution.

 ## 🎮 Demo